 The Course Syllabi can be found at this link.

 The course listing is published near the end of February.
-Check the Course Schedule on the Student Service Center.
+Check the Course Schedule on UBC's Student Service's website.

 For Arts students, when you have 2nd year standing on the Student Service Centre, you can declare your Major by selecting the 'Specialization' button.

 You have three options (an application form for each option can be downloaded from the following website: http://www.science.ubc.ca/students/degree/types):